David-Papworth/Practical_Project/README.md

 ![Image showing the database used](https://i.imgur.com/KnRbJpR.png?1)

 Nginx:
 Nginx is being used as a load balancer for this project.
-A load balancer is
+A load balancer is a system which decides where traffic show going depending on a set of parameters.
+This is normally done to reduces stress on a individul service and evenly distripute the load between the connected services.

 Ansible:
 Is being used to install packages onto the vm as well as set up the workers and managers.